2023 Edition: The Trail Runner’s Underground Guide to Chamonix

 If you’re a trail runner, The Hub Chamonix is the place to book a night.
 Okay, we’re very biased– Run the Alps is a partner in The Hub, and we use it for our self-guided guests who are looking to get to know the Chamonix trail running scene.
 What is it?
 Simple: a deluxe chalet located in a quiet neighborhood a 15-minute walk from Chamonix Sud.
 There are private rooms, a shared bunk space, large communal area– and outside is a large, secluded yard and (yes!) a hot tub.

 Here’s a secret: hitchhiking is really easy in the valley.
 There’s a good vibe in Chamonix valley that extends to getting rides when in need, too.
-(Proof: Run the Alps’ Doug Mayer was picked up within a few minutes this winter… by Chamonix Mayor Eric Fournier!)
+(True: Run the Alps’ Doug Mayer was picked up within a few minutes this winter… by Chamonix Mayor Eric Fournier!)
 P.S.
 In French, it’s called “Faire Le Stop”.

 With hundreds of kilometers of trails in the Chamonix valley, it’s hard to know where to start.
 Problem solved– Run the Alps has curated a half dozen of our favorite, classic trail runs in the Chamonix valley, with our friends at FATMAP.
 The High Trail Runs of Chamonix is a public online guidebook complete with FATMAP’s beautiful mapping and advanced tools.
 Plus, the maps can be downloaded for online use.
 Check it out!